A classic Spring Sugar Cookie recipe in the shape of Easter eggs flavored with both vanilla and almond extract.

-Your dessert table will look perfect with these bright, fun cookies on a tray with the other Easter desserts being served.
+Your dessert table will look perfect with these bright, easy cookies on a tray with the other desserts.

 This sugar cookie recipe works great all year long.
 You can use any shape cookie cutter you want for the event you're celebrating.